 I recently installed a Venitem sounder, but when I disable the start command the sounder blinks without sounding (or it sounds only for a few seconds but still keeping on blinking).
 What do I need to check for?

 Proceed by opening the sounder and verify that the LED on the sounder board is blinking (only for models with anomaly led).
-Refer to the table on the Technical Manual to identify the anomaly type, for example 6 flashes may notify the need for speaker replacement.
+Refer to the table on the Technical Manual to identify the anomaly type, for example 3 flashes indicates “Battery disconnected, less than 2.5V (test every 4 hours).
 In case the anomaly led is off, proceed by controlling the input supply voltage (sounder power supply and positive/negative command) and the voltage on faston battery cables.
 To check that all connections are correct, try to remove manually the wire of the command.

 I recently bought a F24 Venitem sounder, because I want to replace the old fire alarm system.
 However, I only have 2 wires, that arrive on the sounder.
 Can I still connect it?
 And how does it work?